-No one should feel pressured to lose weight, but if you are trying to change up your eating habits, having a selection of healthy snacks that are higher in protein, fiber, and healthy fats, and lower in calories may be the way forward.
-To find out which snacks are best for staying full when dieting, we consulted two nutritionists before trying some of the best weight loss foods ourselves.
+No one should feel pressured to lose weight, but if you are trying to change up your eating habits, having a selection of healthy snacks that are higher in protein, fiber, and healthy fats, and lower in calories may be the way forward to get into a calorie deficit to lose weight.
+To find the best high-protein low-calorie foods, those perfect for staying full when dieting, we consulted two nutritionists.

 What to snack on when dieting

 Oatcakes are one of the best easy, on-the-go snacks to enjoy if you're dieting or looking to lose weight.
-Famously, oats are nutritious whole, ancient grains that offer a good amount of fiber for the size of the biscuits and slightly higher protein content when compared to other grains.
+Famously, oats are nutritious whole, ancient grains that offer a good amount of fiber and they have slightly higher protein content when compared to other grains.

 Protein bars are a natural choice for looking to make the most of the benefits of protein powder, as they tend to contain between 10 and 21g of protein per bar.
 Along with fiber, protein is another filling nutrient so opting for protein-rich foods over carbohydrates and fats will keep you fuller for longer.